lachlan-ibm/ibmvia_autoconf/docs/webseal.rst

 ================
 A Junction mapping table maps specific target resources to junction names.
 Junction mapping is an alternative to cookie-based solutions for filtering dynamically generated server-relative URLs.
-A rule is read from a file and uploaded to a Verify Access deployment.
-The name of the file which contains the junction mapping config is the resulting rule name in Verify Access.
+A rule is read from a file and uploaded to a Verify Identity Access deployment.
+The name of the file which contains the junction mapping config is the resulting rule name in Verify Identity Access.
 An example configuration is:

-.. autoclass:: src.verify_access_autoconf.webseal.WEB_Configurator.Junction_Mapping
+.. autoclass:: src.ibmvia_autoconf.webseal.WEB_Configurator.Junction_Mapping
    :members: